CNP-CIIMAR/FAALPred/utilities/README.md

     python -c "import Bio; print(Bio.__version__)"
     ```

-  issue: "Permission denied when creating or writing to the output file."
+  Issue: "Permission denied when creating or writing to the output file."
-  solution: >
+  Solution: >
     Ensure that you have the necessary write permissions for the directory where you are trying to save the `output_fasta`.
     You can change the directory permissions or choose a different directory with appropriate permissions.

-support:
+# Support:
-  description: >
+  Description: >
     If you encounter any issues or have questions, feel free to reach out via the contact information provided above or open an issue in the repository.
 Contributions and feedback are highly appreciated!

-example_input:
+Example Input:
-  description: >
+  Description: >
     An example of the input IDs file (`sequence_ids.txt`) structure:
     ```
     seq1